lucky-chap/zed-sharing-react/README.md

 <!-- CONTRIBUTING -->

-## Contributing
+## Contributing ➕

 You rock!
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+You can also simply open an issue with any appropriate tag.
 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project